rantao-ds/Capital-Bikeshare-DC-Analysis-2021-2023/README.md

 - **Weekday vs. Weekend**

 Overall, trips at the top three pick-up stations on weekdays have steadily increased over the three years, while weekend trips have remained relatively stable.
-For weekday trips, the top pick-up stations align with the highest demand stations for member users, which confirms that the primary weekday riders are members and supports the return-to-office trend discussed above.
-For weekend trips, the highest demand stations shifted from visitor-oriented locations around the National Mall in 2021-2022 to a mix of tourism sites and R-coded residential neighborhoods by 2023.
+For weekday trips, the top pick-up stations align with the highest-demand stations for member users, which confirms that the primary weekday riders are members and supports the return-to-office trend discussed above.
+For weekend trips, the highest-demand stations shifted from visitor-oriented locations around the National Mall in 2021-2022 to a mix of tourism sites and R-coded residential neighborhoods by 2023.
 This suggests a potential increase in weekend bike rental demand among member users over time.